 With these sites, “free” was a misnomer.
-At one point, the FTC sued FreeCreditReport.com (and their owner, Experian) because when consumers signed up for their service, they were also surreptitiously signed up for $15 a month in credit monitoring with it.
+At one point, the FTC sued FreeCreditReport.com (and its owner, Experian) because when consumers signed up for their service, they were also surreptitiously signed up for $15 per month in credit monitoring with it.

 A part of that user base is the vast number of Americans who have bad credit and are actively working to fix it.
-An entire third of Americans, according to Experian, have officially “bad” credit, or a credit score under 600.
+Consumer credit data from Experian indicates that almost one-third of Americans have credit scores below 670.

-Much of Credit Karma’s growth has been driven by people looking to not just learn their credit score, but improve it.
+Much of Credit Karma’s growth — it was acquired by Intuit last year for $7.1B — has been driven by people looking to not just learn their credit score, but improve it.

-The American states with the worst overall credit are also, overwhelmingly, the most likely to be visiting Credit Karma:
+The American states with the worst overall credit in 2016 were, overwhelmingly, the most likely to be visiting Credit Karma:

 - Georgia — #7 in Credit Karma searches